Structure

 FITC-CM-dextran dissolves readily in water.

-FITC-CM-dextran are mostly used for studies of permeability and microcirculation.
+FITC-CM-dextrans are mostly used for studies of permeability and microcirculation.
 The carboxyl groups will impart an overall negative charge to the molecule, which may be valuable in gaining information on the permeability characteristics of cell membranes and tissues.
 The free carboxyl group is also useful for coupling other substances to the dextran chain.
 Read more about applications here.